Coffee Terms Illustrated

 Pulping

 PulpingRemoving the pulp as part of the wet process.
 After picking coffee cherries, the first step of processing, using the wet method, is to remove the skin and pulp.
-Pulping machines collect coffee beans of ripe cherries while separating the harder green cherries and the skin along with much of the pulp of the softer ripe cherries.
-Conventional pulping machines have a rotating cylinder that collects the harvested cherries immersed in water and presses them against perforations just large enough for the beans to pass.
-The beans of the softer cherries are pushed through the perforations, or screen, and collected separately while harder green cherries along with the skin and much of the pulp of the ripe cherries are passed through the machine for further processing.
+Conventional pulping machines have a rotating cylinder that collects harvested cherries immersed in water and presses them against perforations just large enough for the beans to pass.
+The beans of soft cherries are pushed through the perforations and collected separately while the harder green cherries along with the skin and much of the pulp from the ripe cherries are passed through the machine.

 Semi Dry Process

-In the semi dry process, the coffee beans are pulped as in the wet process, then the coffee beans with parchment and some mucilage still attached are dried instead of the usual fermentation done in the wet process.
-After drying, the coffee beans are dehusked (dehulled, separated from the parchment), sorted, and placed in burlap sacks for export.
+In the semi dry process, coffee beans are pulped as in the wet process.
+The coffee beans with parchment and some mucilage still attached are then dried instead of the usual fermentation done in the wet process.
+After drying, the coffee beans are dehulled (separated from the parchment), sorted, and placed in burlap sacks for export.
 The semi-dry process is common in the islands of Sumatra and Sulawesi, and is sometimes used in Brazil.

 Silver Skin